 Figure 23 shows the variation of ITE for the start of injection timings for the two load-speed conditions.
-It can be observed that advancing start of injection before 8° aMinV does not improve ITE at 50%load, 1200 rpm.
-At 50%load, 1200 rpm, the maximum ITE of 58.4 is achieved at injection timing of 8° aMinV that gives engine-out NOx of 40.0 g/kgf.
-At rated power conditions, ITE of 53.6 % is achieved at injection timing of -0.5° aMinV.
-Figure 24 shows in-cylinder pressure and heat released predictions for 9.8L engine for two load points, 50% load and 1200 rpm at injection timing of -8° aMinV and rated power at injection timing of -0.5° aMinV, respectively.
-At rated conditions, start of injection is delayed in order to keep PCP under 235 bar limit.
-Table 11 shows combustion performance parameters as predicted from CFD simulations for the two load points.
+It can be observed that advancing start of injection timing to $-10^{\circ}$ after minimum volume (aMinV) does not improve ITE at part-load.
+At part-load, the maximum ITE of 58.6% is achieved at injection timing of $-8^{\circ}$ aMinV that gives engine-out NOx of 46.8 g/kgf.
+At peak-torque point, ITE of 55.8% is achieved at SOI of $0^{\circ}$ aMinV.
+At rated power conditions, ITE of 53.6 % is achieved at injection timing of $-0.5^{\circ}$ aMinV.
+Figure 24 shows in-cylinder pressure and heat released predictions for 9.8L engine for three load points, part-load at injection timing of -8° aMinV, rated-power at injection timing of -0.5° aMinV and peak-torque at injection timing of 0° aMinV, respectively.
+At rated-power and peak-torque conditions, start of injection is delayed relative to part-load conditions in order to keep PCP under 235 bar limit.
+Table 11 shows combustion performance parameters as predicted from CFD simulations for the three load points.